CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ## Remove ChromeOS and install Ubuntu

 If you don't want to use ChromeOS at all, you can replace the OS entirely with Ubuntu (or another operating system).
 It is a bit more tricky, but doable.
-Note that the touch screeen might not function properly (or at all) or that you have to jump through some hoops in order to get it work.
+**Note that the touch screeen might not function properly (or at all)** or that you have to jump through some hoops in order to get it work.

 There are a feww online resources that can help you in the process:
-- Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation.
+- Here a extended [blogpost](https://samsclass.info/128/proj/chromebooks3.htm) by *Sam Bowne* explaining the all process of installation of Ubuntu 15.04.
-- Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess*.
+- Here a [blogpost](https://dbtechreviews.com/2018/09/how-to-install-ubuntu-on-chromebook-and-remove-chromeos/) and a [video](https://www.youtube.com/watch?v=AxsckwmRhfw) by *David Burgess* using Ubuntu 18.04.
-- Here a [blogpost](https://www.linux.com/topic/desktop/how-install-linux-acer-c720-chromebook/) by *Jack Wallen* using ChrUbuntu or Bodhi Linux.

 ### You need:
 1. a small cross-head screwdriver;